kylenoad/nc_news/README.md

-# Project Name: KN News

 ## Live Demo available [here](https://kn-news.onrender.com/api)

-##Project Overview
+## Project Overview

-##Setup
+The project is RESTful API backend that allows users to interact with a database of articles, topics, and comments.
+This API provides endpoints to allow users to interact with the database by performing CRUD operations.

+The API is built using javascript, Node.js, Express, and PostgreSQL.

+## Setup
 1. Clone repositary: https://github.com/kylenoad/nc_news.git
 2. Run npm i to install the dependencies

-You will need to create two .env files for your project: .env.test and .env.development.
+3. You will need to create two .env files for your project: .env.test and .env.development.
 Into each, add PGDATABASE=, with the correct database name for that environment (see /db/setup.sql for the database names)
+4. Seed the database: npm run seed
+5. Check everything is working: npm run test

+## Requirements

 ## Available Endpoints
 - `GET /api` - List of available endpoints and expected response